disintegration/imaging/README.md

 # Imaging

-Simple Go image processing package.
+Package imaging provides basic image manipulation functions as well as simplified image loading and saving.

-Implements a number of basic image manipulation functions as well as simplified image loading, creation and saving.
+This package is based on the standard Go image package.
+All the image manipulation functions provided by the package return a new `draw.Image`.
-All the image manipulation functions are not in-place, they return a new image with bounds (0, 0) - (Width, Height) This package integrates with standard "image" package well: most functions take image.Image interface as an argument and return draw.Image interface.
+Currently, `*image.RGBA` type is used to build new images.

 ### Installation